unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 12V & GND (yellow/black) need to be tapped to power the green board.<BR>

 It is also necessary to make sure the solder links for the two 120 ohm termination resistors are not connected.<BR>
-Note: during testing, I had to short these out in order to work with a Dual CAN tester using # CANPro Analyzer # s/w.
+Note: during testing, I had to short these out in order to work with a Dual CAN tester using <B>CANPro Analyzer</B> s/w.

 Now any CAN message from the car will need to go through the green CAN filter to get to the radio (and vice versa).